anishvenkat/AngularJs/README.md

-# angular_test
+# Angular-test-example

-testing angular hello world
+Sample angular project to test and deploy to heroku using SnapCI